Presidential transition of Joe Biden: Transition procedures

 In accordance with the Pre-Election Presidential Transition Act of 2010, potential presidential transition teams are provided office space by the General Services Administration (GSA).
 They are also eligible for government funding for staff; spending on Mitt Romney's transition team in 2012 was $8.9 million, all funds appropriated by the U.S. government.
 In order for the Biden transition team to formally begin working with federal agencies, access federal transition funds, and utilize government-provided office space, Biden had to be formally certified as president-elect by the administrator of the General Services Administration.
 After the media projected Biden to win the election, and as Trump refused to concede, the current GSA administrator, Trump appointee Emily W. Murphy, refused to sign a letter of authorization.
 She argued that she had seen no certification outside of the media that Biden has won, and was under no obligation to treat Biden as president-elect.

 Key responsibilities of a presidential transition include the identification and vetting of candidates for approximately 4,000 non-civil service positions in the U.S. government who serve at the pleasure of the president; arranging the occupancy of executive residences including the White House, One Observatory Circle, and Camp David; liaising with the United States Strategic Command for receipt of the Gold Codes; and briefing senior personnel about a new administration's policy priorities.

 Under existing federal law and custom, Biden became eligible to receive classified national security briefings when his nomination was formalized at the party's national convention in August 2020.

 The Presidential Transition Act was amended in 2019 to require the incumbent president to establish "transition councils" by June of an election year to facilitate a possible handover of power.

 Transition activities

 Establishment of the transition team

-Biden began to appoint transition staff in May 2020, chaired by former Delaware Senator Ted Kaufman.
+Biden began to appoint transition staff in May 2020, chaired by Ted Kaufman.
+Kaufman was previously appointed to Biden's senate seat following his resignation to become the Vice President.
 Further staff were announced in September.
 The campaign had an estimated budget of $7–10 million and planned to have a staff of 300 people by early December 2020.
 Several working groups were set up in late September and early October.
 Due to the COVID-19 pandemic, much of the work was done over Zoom.

 Biden launched his transition website at approximately 6:30 p.m.
 EST on November 4, a day after Election Day and before the final election results were in.